Prabodh Chandra Bagchi: Personal life

 In 1921, he married Panna Rani Devi, the daughter of Rai Saheb Taraknath Moitra and Hemangini Devi from Pabna.
-She was a great pillar of support, sharing in every aspect of his scholarly life and, running the family when he was away on his long foreign travels, exploratory field trips or lost in his remarkable library of rare and invaluable books into which he would delve for hours or when he was busy typing out his observations, the staccato from his Remington type writer a familiar sound in the household.
-She was known for her hospitality and tender nature and was very popular with his colleagues, students and friends.
+She managed the family's daily life and supported her husband’s academic work.
+She also took care of her home while he traveled for research or spent time in his library.
+She was also present while he worked on his Remington typewriter to record his observations.
+She was known for her hospitality and tender nature and was popular with his colleagues, students and friends.
 They had a son (Pratip) and five daughters (Chitra, Krishna, Gopa, Ratna, Indrani).
 He had five grandsons (Deepak Sinha, Ashok Sinha, Devdatta Mukutmoni, Dipankar Mukutmoni and Shiladitya Sinha) and two granddaughters (Sujata (Bulu) Sanyal and Sudeshna Sinha).

 Prabodh Chandra Bagchi was a man of sensitivity which is evident from his love for animals, music, aesthetics and refined life style.
 His compassion for the have-nots knew no bounds.
 He used to contribute a considerable amount every month from his own salary as scholarships to the needy yet deserving students.

 Bagchi the patriot

-Whilst at Paris, the young Bagchi also made his mark as an effective organiser He was one of the founders of "Association des Etudiante Hindous de France (Association of Indian Students of France).
-Forever sympathetic, he was loved by all Indian students and whenever required, he was ready to extend his helping hand.
-The well known scientist, Satyendra Nath Bose personally benefited from an introductory letter to Madame Marie Curie by Prof. Sylvain Lévi at the request of Bagchi.
+Whilst at Paris, the young Bagchi also made his mark as an organiser.
+He was one of the founders of "Association des Etudiante Hindous de France (Association of Indian Students of France).
+He was loved by Indian students and whenever required, he was ready to extend his helping hand.
+The scientist, Satyendra Nath Bose personally benefited from an introductory letter to Madame Marie Curie by Prof. Sylvain Lévi at the request of Bagchi.
 Satyendra Nath Bose has given an illuminating account of the significant role played by the young Bagchi, a man of 'exemplary integrity' in a chapter in his Bengali compilation of essays.

 This organisation under the guidance of Prabodh Chandra gave shelter to the Indian freedom fighters who were branded as anti-government by the British authorities.
 The Association was involved in revolutionary activities with its branches in various European cities and its headquarters at 17, Rue de Sommerard in Paris.

 Even early in his life, during his post-graduate studies, he was actively associated with the Anushilan Samiti, an organisation to trigger anti-British nationalistic activities.
 This was founded in Dacca by Pramathanath Mitra, better known as Barrister P. Mitra, on whom Vivekananda made an indelible impact.
 Later on, this organisation was transferred to Calcutta.